ippas/ifpan-kinga-dieta/README.md

 With cufflings package, see [this file for details](run-cuffquant-and-cuffnorm.md)

 ## STEP 4: DATA ANALYSIS
-All data analyses were done in R, see [this notebook](kinga-dieta.Rmd)
+All data analyses were done in R, see [this notebook](kinga-dieta.Rmd).
+For behavioral data analysis [see this script](behavioral-data-analysis.R)